arielBWong/Gaussian2line/README.md

 For my projection code, I use the above inference results.
 There are still a few questions unclear.

-(1) Projection line:  Projection creates a new random variable (which is a scalar random variable), which can be represented as follows:
+(1) Projection line:  how to project to v2?

 ![referenceline](https://github.com/arielBWong/Gaussian2line/blob/main/images/referencelines.png)

-(2) Inference process: A projection creates a new random variable y, and how result is represented as follows, **NOT** reference line. vT is assumed the same size as the given n-dimensional Gaussian process.
+(2) Inference process:  Projection creates a new random variable (which is a scalar random variable), which can be represented as follows.
+Then based on this representation result is represented as follows, **NOT** reference line. vT is assumed the same size as the given n-dimensional Gaussian process.
 What causes confusion is that y is **NOT** on the n-dimensional space. y becomes an random variable.
 Only x is on the n-dimensional space. vT is assumed of length 1 unit.

 ![reference line presentation](https://github.com/arielBWong/Gaussian2line/blob/main/images/linereps.png)